Last updated 24 Jan 2017 - 04:51 pm

 As a first step towards streamlining of the system of crime-criminal information management at the Centre, the Ministry of Home Affairs merged the following crime records establishments of various Central Police Organisations with the NCRB:

 Further on the recommendations of the Director, NCRB, the Government sanctioned 316 posts of various levels and approved in principle procurement of Computer Systems at a cost of Rs.
 2 crores approx. for the NCRB.The NCRB really started work according to its new charter with the posting of a Director along with a token supporting staff of 5 personnel in January, 1986.
 While the NCRB was taking shape with the merger of various crime record establishments between February 1986 to April, 1988, a comprehensive proposal of the NCRB for manpower and equipment was finally approved by the Ministry in August, 1987.
-NCRB has a total sanctioned strength of 435, as on date.
-Recently the Bureau has been sanctioned 27 additional posts for the implementation of Crime and Criminal Tracking Network & System (CCTNS).
+NCRB has a total sanctioned strength of 451, as on date.
 The Crime and Criminal Tracking Network & Systems (CCTNS) is a plan scheme conceived in the light of experience of an earlier scheme namely - Common Integrated Police Application (CIPA).

 The NCRB, at present, functions through: